January 11, 2022

 This is my favorite part about the playdate — games are introduced in "seasons", and you'll be getting 2 new games every single friday for the duration of the season (12 weeks).
 That means you get 24 games in the first season alone, and the weekly releases almost turn them into a community wide gaming sort of book club.
 The launch games include

-The playdate pre-order is currently available for $179, which includes the first seasons of games.
+The playdate pre-order is currently available for $179 USD, which includes the first season of games.

 Protect your playdate on the go with a durable leather case that attaches with magnets.

 How charming is this?
 The playdate dock not only charges the device, it's a perfect little display piece as well.
 Teenage Engineering have also designed a custom pen for a holder at the top, and the device acts as a bluetooth speaker as well.